 Telemetry data ingestion

-AWS IoT Events helps you evaluate telemetry data to detect events in equipment or a process.
-IoT Events ingests raw data from any device connected to AWS IoT Core, processed data from AWS IoT Analytics, and data from third party applications via IoT Events’ direct ingest APIs.
+Amazon IoT Events helps you evaluate telemetry data to detect events in equipment or a process.
+IoT Events ingests raw data from any device connected to Amazon IoT Core, processed data from Amazon IoT Analytics, and data from third party applications via IoT Events’ direct ingest APIs.

-Integration with analytics tools and other AWS services
+Integration with analytics tools and other Amazon Web Services services

-AWS IoT Events can leverage output from advanced analytics services to make better decisions.
-With easy integrations to and from other AWS services, you can further optimize operations.
-You can complete an event detector setup in AWS IoT Events, write your event logic using simple ‘if-then-else’ statements, and select the alert or custom action to trigger when the event occurs.
-Such conditional statements can receive inputs from either raw data or data first processed by AWS IoT Analytics (where you can apply machine learning models to aid in detection of more complex events).
-You can select a pre-built action to trigger [on the basis of a detected event], such as sending a notification through Amazon Simple Notification Service (SNS), a fully managed pub/sub messaging service, to a service technician, or you can build a custom action by setting up a function for AWS Lambda, a compute service that lets you run code without provisioning or managing servers, to send the event data to a third-party application.
+Amazon IoT Events can leverage output from advanced analytics services to make better decisions.
+With easy integrations to and from other Amazon Web Services services, you can further optimize operations.
+You can complete an event detector setup in Amazon IoT Events, write your event logic using simple ‘if-then-else’ statements, and select the alert or custom action to trigger when the event occurs.
+Such conditional statements can receive inputs from either raw data or data first processed by Amazon IoT Analytics (where you can apply machine learning models to aid in detection of more complex events).
+You can select a pre-built action to trigger [on the basis of a detected event], such as sending a notification through Amazon Simple Notification Service (SNS), a fully managed pub/sub messaging service, to a service technician, or you can build a custom action by setting up a function for Amazon Lambda, a compute service that lets you run code without provisioning or managing servers, to send the event data to a third-party application.

 Amazon IoT Events easily scales when you are connecting many devices.
 Define a model once for a specific device, and the service will automatically scale and manage all devices of that model that connect to IoT Events.
 If an event is detected on one device or many, IoT Events can trigger the appropriate reaction or alert.